winbergoscar0/Moveer/README.md

 npm install
 ```

-CD into the project folder then run
+CD into the project folder and rename example.config.js to config.js and replace x with your Developer Bot token.

+Then run

 ```
 npm start
 ```
 ### Deploy using docker

+Start by renaming the example.config.js to config.js and replace x with your Developer Bot token
 ```
 docker build -t <your username>/moveer .
 docker run --restart always -d <your username>/moveer